BlockstreamResearch/bip-frost-dkg/README.md

     pubshares[j] = (j+1)^0 * sum_coms[0] + ... + (j+1)^(t-1) * sum_coms[t-1]
     ```

-    Let `secshare` be the sum of VSS shares privately obtained from each participant `j`.
+    Let `secshare` be the sum of VSS shares privately obtained from each participant.
     Participant `i` checks the validity of `secshare` against `sum_coms`
     by checking if the equation `secshare * G = pubshares[i]` holds.
     (Assuming `secshare` is the sum of the VSS shares created by other participants, it will be equal to `f(i+1)`.)